boy12371/launchdock/README.md

 rocker-docker
 ===============

-This is a Meteor app (not a package) that allows you to manage multiple instances of other Meteor app/Docker containers running on the same server instance (TODO eventually on other server instances, too).
-In addition to managing the app instances, you can dynamically control proxy routing based on hostname, allowing you to simply map all relevant hostnames to the launcher server in DNS.
+This is a Meteor app (not a package) that allows you to manage multiple instances of other Meteor app/Docker containers, either on a single server or multiple.
+In addition to managing the app instances, you can dynamically control proxy routing based on hostname, allowing you to simply map all relevant hostnames to the docker servers in DNS.

 There is a browser interface (TODO the beginnings of one), but you can also remotely call the launcher API over DDP from another Meteor app (or anything that can use DDP).